 General Health and Safety

-All students will be provided with a complimentary University-branded cloth face covering and are strongly encouraged to bring additional masks.
-Students should carry a cloth face covering with them at all times and wash their reusable masks regularly.
+Students should carry an additional cloth face covering with them at all times and wash their reusable masks regularly.

-For the safety of our entire community, it's critical that students respect mask and social distancing policies not just while on campus, but off campus as well.
-Even though we are encouraging students to remain on campus, students are permitted to come and go as they would during any other semester.
-Regardless of where they are, we ask all students to commit to protect not only their own health and safety, but that of the entire community.
+Students are permitted to come and go as they would during any other semester.
+No matter where they go, we ask all students to commit to protect not only their own health and safety, but that of the entire community.

 The Office of Residential Life partners closely with the Office of Disability Support Services to offer Medical Housing Accommodations for students who have unique needs for living on campus or needs that are best met through an exemption to live off campus.
 The Residential Life staff is here to support and assist students who wish to use our Medical Housing Accommodations process.

 Students are encouraged to monitor their health daily.
-They should not go to class or participate in any in-person activities on campus if they have a fever, cough, difficulties breathing or are otherwise concerned they have been exposed to COVID-19.
+They should not go to class or participate in any in-person activities on campus if they have a runny nose, headache, congestion, or other symptoms, or if they are otherwise concerned they have been exposed to COVID-19.
 Symptomatic students should stay home and immediately contact the Student Health Center (904-256-8080) or their healthcare provider to receive medical attention.
 If the Student Health Center deems it appropriate to test for COVID-19, they will provide students with specific information and next steps.
-A trained staff member in protective equipment will transport the student into a designated isolation room until the test results become available (typically within 48 hours).
-We will deliver meals to all students in isolation and quarantine.

 Remote or Virtual Learning

 Students who need medical accommodations should reach out to the Office of Disability Support Services at firstname.lastname@example.org.